Portland, Oregon: Public art

+The city of Portland has over 400 pieces of permanently sited public art.
+One of the oldest pieces of public art in the city is Skidmore Fountain, which was completed in 1888.
+Most pieces are maintained by the Regional Arts & Culture Council, an organization that is partially funded by the city government.
+Several outdoor statues, sculptures, and monuments were removed or vandalized following the 2020 George Floyd protests.
+A percent for art ordinance was passed by Portland's city council in 1980 to allocate funding for public artwork in the capital budgets of major city projects.

 Sports

 Portland is home to three major league sports franchises: the Portland Trail Blazers of the NBA, the Portland Timbers of Major League Soccer (MLS), and the Portland Thorns FC of the National Women's Soccer League.
 In 2015, the Timbers won the MLS Cup, which was the first male professional sports championship for a team from Portland since the Trail Blazers won the NBA championship in 1977.

-Despite being the 19th most populated metro area in the United States, Portland contains only one franchise from the NFL, NBA, NHL, or MLB, making it United States second most populated metro area with that distinction, behind San Antonio.
+Despite being the 19th most populated metro area in the United States, Portland contains only one franchise from the four major sports leagues (NFL, NBA, NHL, MLB), making it the United States' second most populated metro area with that distinction, behind San Antonio, which also has only an NBA team (the Spurs).
 The city has been often rumored to receive an additional franchise, although efforts to acquire a team have failed due to stadium funding issues.
-An organization known as the Portland Diamond Project (PDP) has worked with the MLB and local government, and there are plans to have an MLB stadium constructed in the industrial district of Portland.
+An organization known as the Portland Diamond Project (PDP) has worked with MLB and local government, and there are plans to have an MLB stadium constructed at Zidell Yards in the South Waterfront neighborhood.
 The PDP has not yet received the funding for this project.

+On September 18, 2024, it was announced that the city would receive a WNBA franchise named the Portland Fire, slated to start in 2026.